I am sooooooo guilty of always saying “Man! I’d sure like to do blah-blah-blah…but I just don’t have the time!”

 We have decided to homeschool.
 That means it cuts down on time that I might have had if I sent my kids to school.
 But that doesn’t mean I can be jealous of a friend who sends her kids to public school and she “gets more hours than me.”
 No, she doesn’t.

-We all have 24 hours to spend.
+We all get 24 hours to spend.

 The problem comes when we compare, lament, and complain about the time that we do have instead of deciding exactly HOW to spend that 24 hours.
 And man alive, I am SUPER guilty of that.